-Unfortunately, it can be extremely difficult to locate VA manufactured home guidelines.
+Unfortunately, it can be extremely difficult to locate VA loans for manufactured home guidelines.
 Don’t you wish that all VA manufactured home guidelines and financing information could be found in one convenient location?
 We felt the same way, which is why we created this comprehensive guide.

-What are VA manufactured home loans?
+What are VA loans for manufactured homes?

 Generally speaking, the requirements for purchasing a mobile home with a VA loan are similar to the guidelines for buying other types of living quarters.
 However, there are a few distinctions that you should be aware of before you go house hunting.

 How Old Can a Manufactured Home Be for VA Financing?

 Each lender can use discretion when deciding which properties they are comfortable financing and which ones hold too much risk.
 Many financial institutions are particularly cautious when financing manufactured homes via VA loans as these properties do not typically hold their value as well as other, more permanent types of structures.

 In light of that fact, most lenders will not finance a manufactured home if the structure is more than 20 years old.
 However, this stipulation is lender-specific.

 Some financial institutions may have a lower threshold of only 10-15 years old.
 On the other hand, other lenders might be willing to loan you money to purchase a structure that was built 25 years ago or more.

 If you plan to get pre-qualified with a lender before starting your search for a manufactured home, make sure to find out any age limitations for a structure they will finance.
 This will save you time during your home search, as you can avoid viewing any properties that do not meet the lender’s specific financing criteria.

 Who Is Eligible for VA Purchase Loans?